Skip to main content

 Does an Arm Lift Leave a Scar?

 Dr. Aly’s arm lift procedure is called a “posterior scar” technique because the scar is intentionally located along the edge of the arm when the arm is raised to 90 degrees away from the chest.
-Posterior means that is located more towards the back.
+Posterior means that the incision mark is situated more towards the back.

-Alternatively, the scar can be placed more towards the front of the arm, which is used by some surgeons, but it is not used or preferred by Dr. Aly.
+Alternatively, the scar can be placed more towards the front of the arm, which some surgeons use, but it is not used or preferred by Dr. Aly.

-There are multiple reasons Dr. Aly prefers a scar placed more towards the back.
-The first reason is because he believes that the part of the arm that is most visible during normal interaction with other people is the front of the arm.
+Dr. Aly prefers a scar placed more towards the back for multiple reasons.
+The first reason is that he believes that the part of the arm most visible during regular interaction with other people is the front of the arm.
 For example, if someone is giving a presentation in front of an audience and their arms are uncovered, the part of the arm that is more likely to be seen is the front of the arm.
+Placing the incision and subsequent scar on the back of the arm limits its daily exposure in most cases.

-A second reason Dr. Aly prefers the scar towards the back is that the area does not have important structures that can be harmed during the surgery.
+A second reason Dr. Aly prefers the scar towards the back is that the area does not have essential structures that can be harmed during the surgery.

 What Are the Typical Complaints of Patients Who Want Brachioplasty?

 Most patients are unhappy with the hanging skin and varying degrees of fat in the upper arm.
 Sometimes they will call their arms their “bat wings.”
-Most people will present with excess that starts at the elbow and reaches the armpit, going on to the chest wall.
+Most people will present with excess that starts at the elbow, reaches the armpit, and goes on to the chest wall.

-Typically, patients will have a hard time finding clothing that fits them, and they may also complain of itching and skin irritation.
+Typically, patients will have a hard time finding clothing that fits them or that they want to wear, given their condition.
+They are more apt to hide or cover their arms and may also complain of itching and skin irritation.

 What Does an Aly-posterior Scar Brachioplasty Accomplish?

-For the appropriate candidate, this brachioplasty technique is very effective in eliminating the hanging excess skin and fat and will lead to the arm taking the shape of the underlying muscles.
+For the appropriate candidate, this brachioplasty technique effectively eliminates the hanging excess skin and fat.
+It will lead to the arm taking the shape of the underlying muscles.
+By eliminating excess skin and tightening the contour of the arm, Dr. Aly can restore the arms to a more healthy, ideal aesthetic.

 View our arm lift before and after photo gallery to see photos of previous patients.